SeldonIO/seldon-core/docs-gb/scaling/hpa-rps-autoscaling.md

 ## Configuring HPA manifests

-For every (Model, Server) pair you want to autoscale, you need to apply 2 HPA manifests based on the same metric: one scaling the Model, the other the Server.
-The example below only works if the mapping between Models and Servers is 1-to-1 (i.e no multi-model serving).
+For every Model you want to autoscale, you need to apply an HPA manifest based on the chosen scaling metric.
+If you want to scale Servers using HPA as well - this only works in a setup where all Models and Servers have a 1-1 maping - as opposed to having Seldon's scheduler automatically scale Servers up and down based on Model needs, you will also need to set up HPA manifests for Servers.
+This is explained in more detail [here](./single-model-serving-hpa.md).

 Consider a model named `irisa0` with the following manifest.
-Please note we don't set `minReplicas/maxReplicas`.
-This disables the seldon lag-based autoscaling so that it doesn't interact with HPA (separate `minReplicas/maxReplicas` configs will be set on the HPA side)
+Please note we don't set `minReplicas/maxReplicas` in order to disable the Seldon inference-lag-based autoscaling so that it doesn't interact with HPA (separate `minReplicas/maxReplicas` configs will be set on the HPA side)

 You must also explicitly define a value for `spec.replicas`.
 This is the key modified by HPA to increase the number of replicas, and if not present in the manifest it will result in HPA not working until the Model CR is modified to have `spec.replicas` defined.